 An Effective Trade Show Email Campaign Sets You Up for Success

 Exhibiting at a trade show is all about planning and preparation.
 Every little bit of effort you put in before an upcoming trade show contributes to your success—and that includes your event marketing plan.
-A well-designed email strategy brings more booth visitors and gives you a way of following up with those visitors after the show is over.
+A well-designed email strategy and unique marketing ideas bring more trade show exhibit visitors and give you a way of following up with those visitors after the show is over.